Scripter17/url-cleaner/site/api.md

 - Every `\n` is preceeded by a result line.

 - Consequently, result messages have no empty lines.

+- Consequently, there are no empty result messages.

 - Providing a task line, waiting for its result line, then providing another task line will never deadlock.